What is Tracheal Collapse?

 What can I expect if I opt for tracheal stent placement?

 Tracheal stent placement requires special equipment and expertise.
 We are pleased to offer this treatment to our clients at the University of Missouri Veterinary Health Center.
 Typically, we will evaluate your pet with radiographs and or fluoroscopy, but if we are concerned about the possibility of lung disease we may also recommend a computed tomography (CT) scan.
 This advanced imaging technique gives a much better picture of the lungs and airways than standard X-rays.

 Under anesthesia, we will measure the size of your dog’s trachea and choose the closest match to that size in a stent.
 The stent itself will be deployed with fluoroscopic guidance (real-time moving X-rays) to ensure that it is placed correctly.
 Frequently, we then use the endoscope to look into the airway, ensure proper placement and collect samples for culture.
-Your dog will recover from anesthesia in our Small Animal Emergency and Intensive Care Unit, where it can be closely monitored around the clock.
+Your dog will recover from anesthesia in our Small Animal Emergency and Critical Care Unit, where it can be closely monitored around the clock.
 We will give your dog both cough suppressants and anti-inflammatory drugs in the hospital for at least a day or two after the procedure.
 Your dog will continue some of these medications once it goes home, at least until the next scheduled follow up appointment.
 Periodic chest X-rays will be required, and there may be need for repeat tracheobronchoscopy on occasion.